-The grievance officer will ensure that relevant information and documentation is made available at the hearing.
-Information requested will be provided in such a way that it does not violate the privacy rights of others.

-- The decision of the grievance hearing committee chair shall be final on all matters relating to the conduct of the hearing unless there is a vote of a majority of the other members of the panel to the contrary. - The grievant may obtain the assistance of a person of his or her choice (at his or her own expense), except the grievant may not be represented by legal counsel. - The respondent may represent himself or herself; or the respondent may obtain the assistance of a person of his or her choice, except the respondent may not be represented by legal counsel. - Each party to the grievance may call witnesses and introduce oral and written testimony relevant to the issues of the matter. - 6.
-Formal rules of evidence shall not apply.
+- The grievance officer will ensure that relevant information and documentation is made available at the hearing.
+Information requested will be provided in such a way that it does not violate the privacy rights of others. - The decision of the grievance hearing committee chair shall be final on all matters relating to the conduct of the hearing unless there is a vote of a majority of the other members of the panel to the contrary. - The grievant may obtain the assistance or advice of a person of his or her choice, including legal counsel (at his or her own expense), except the grievant may not be represented by legal counsel. - 4.
+The respondent may represent himself or herself; or the respondent may obtain the assistance or advice of a person of his or her choice, (at his or her own expense) including legal counsel, except the respondent may not be represented by legal counsel. - Each party to the grievance may call witnesses and introduce oral and written testimony relevant to the issues of the matter. - Formal rules of evidence shall not apply.
 Any relevant evidence shall be admitted. - 7.
 Unless the grievance hearing committee determines to proceed otherwise, each party to the grievance shall be permitted to make an opening statement.
-Thereafter, the grievant or grievants shall make the first presentation, followed by the respondent or respondents.
-The grievant(s) may present rebuttal evidence after the respondent(s)' evidence.
-The burden shall be on the grievant or grievants to prove by substantial evidence that the facts alleged are true and that a grievance has been established as specified above. - Hearings shall be closed and confidential unless all parties request that it be open to the public.
-Any such request must be made no less than 10 days prior to the date of the hearing. - In a closed hearing, witnesses shall not be present at the hearing when not testifying, unless all parties and the committee agree to the contrary. - 10.
-The hearing shall be recorded by the grievance officer either by tape recording or stenographic recording, and shall be the only recording made.
+Thereafter, the grievant(s) shall make the first presentation, followed by the respondent(s).
+The grievant(s) may sent rebuttal evidence after the respondent(s)'evidence.
+Theburden shallbeonthe grievant(s)to prove with a preponderance of the evidence by substantial evidence that the facts alleged are true and that a grievance has been established as specified IV.B.1.a-g above. - Hearings shall be closed and confidential unless all parties request that it be open to the public.
+Any such request must be made no less than ten (10) days prior to the date of the hearing. - In a closed hearing, witnesses shall not be present at the hearing when not testifying, unless all parties and the committee agree to the contrary.

+- 10. The hearing shall be recorded by the grievance officer either by tape recording or digital recording, and shall be the only recording made.
 No witness who refuses to be recorded may be permitted to give testimony.
-In the event the recording is by tape recording, the grievance hearing committee chair shall, at the beginning of the hearing, ask each person present to identify themselves by name, and thereafter shall ask witnesses to identify themselves by name.
-The tape recording shall remain in the custody of the District, either at the College or the District office, at all times, unless released to a professional transcribing service.
-Any party may request a copy of the tape recording. - 11.
+In the event the recording is by tape or digital recording, the hearing committee chair shall, at the beginning of the hearing, ask each person present to identify themselves by name, and thereafter shall ask witnesses to identify themselves by name.
+The tape or digital recording shall remain in the custody of the District, at all times, unless released to a professional transcribing service.
+Any party may request a copy of the recording. - 11.
 When the presentation of evidence is concluded, the hearing committee's deliberations shall be confidential and closed to all parties.
-The hearing committee's deliberations shall not be tape-recorded.
-Only those committee members present throughout the hearing may vote on the recommendations of the grievance hearing committee.
+The hearing committee's deliberations shall not be recorded.
+Only those committee members present throughout the hearing may vote on the recommendations of the Grievance Hearing Committee.

-D. Findings of the Grievance Hearing Committee
+E. Findings of the Grievance Hearing Committee